 Of course, starting your business as a side hustle will, in itself, be a personal development journey.
-After all, you will be gaining access to new experiences, interests and skills.
+After all, you will be gaining access to new experiences, interests, and skills.

 You may be an accountant who is considering setting up their own accountancy practice, so you already have the skills and knowledge required to be good at helping companies and individuals with their finances – but that doesn’t mean you know about marketing or networking, setting up a website or promoting yourself to potential clients.
 By starting a side hustle, you can gradually gain these skills and figure out what you’re good at – and where you need to bring in other expertise.

 Even if your side hustle isn’t intended to be a new venture in the longer term there are benefits to gaining new skills.
-For example, starting a blog will improve your writing skills, but you will also gain knowledge of SEO, social media, content generation and CMS experience.
+For example, starting a blog will improve your writing skills, but you will also gain knowledge of SEO, social media, content generation, and CMS experience.
 So your little blog side hustle (and it doesn’t have to be little) could grow.
 You may even end up becoming a full-time Content Management Specialist or Freelance Writer, as a result of the new experience that you gain.

 Building on Success

 Initially, building your business as a side hustle means that you will already have built momentum before it becomes a full-time business.
-When you eventually leave your job this means that you’re not starting from scratch with a big old blank computer screen, a whole bunch of exciting ideas and not much else.
+When you eventually leave your job this means that you’re not starting from scratch with a big old blank computer screen, a whole bunch of exciting ideas, and not much else.

-You will have a business which may already be bringing in an income.
+You will have a business that may already be bringing in an income.
 It is already a dynamic entity.
 You have created some success as a side hustle and your new business is set to grow.